Can UBC TACS send me my UBC tax documents and forms?

 I want to file my taxes by myself.
 Where can I find the special UFile code and can I use one from a previous year?

 UFile / SimpleTax / TurboTax are available as options if you wish to file tax returns by yourself.
 They provide a clear step by step process to do so.
 The code varies every year.
-Please check the code on this page: http://www.ufile.ca/tips-and-tools/file-for-free
+Please check the code on this website.

 How are refunds distributed after completing the return process?

 The refunded is provided either by cheque or direct deposit (if you filled in this information).
 The cheque will be sent to the address you stated on your tax return.
 You will have to set up with the mail service providers on getting your cheque forwarded from the previous residence.
-I would contact CRA for further guidance.
+For further guidance, please contact the CRA.
 Click here for more instructions if you did not receive your credits.

 We hope this FAQ answers your questions.
 If you have any more questions, please contact the Canada Revenue Agency: